hemantfy/TASKMANAGER/README.md

 ```

 - `ADMIN_INVITE_TOKEN` is required for protected admin-only flows.
-- Email settings are only necessary when using features that send notification emails.
-If no `EMAIL_FROM` is provided, emails
-  will be sent from `helpdesk@ravaladvocates.com` by default.
 - Set `ADMIN_NOTIFICATION_EMAILS` (comma-separated) to automatically copy admin recipients on task assignment and reminder
   emails.